ekwoka/alpine-plugins/packages/params/README.md

 All normal reactive behaviors apply to the `$query` interceptor.
 You can hook up effects to them, and just have a grand old time.

+## What This Doesn't Do

+This plugin does not do anything to manage params not associated with an `$query` interceptor.
+This means that if you have a query string like `?search=hello&sort=asc` and you only have a `$query` interceptor for `search`, the `sort` param will be perpetuated during query string updates.

+This does not directly expose anything for triggering events or handlers on query string changes.
+As the query interceptors are reactive, you can hook directly into the ones you care about and use Alpine Effects to trigger events or other behaviors.

 ## Use outside of Alpine

 This Alpine plugin can actually be used outside of Alpine, though it's obviously not ideal for many reason.
 It's a bit of a hack, but it works!